Joe Kapp

-Joseph Robert Garcia Kapp (March 19, 1938 – May 8, 2023) was an American football player, coach, and executive.
-He played college football as a quarterback for the California Golden Bears.
-Kapp played professionally in the Canadian Football League (CFL) with the Calgary Stampeders and the BC Lions and then in the National Football League (NFL) with the Minnesota Vikings and the Boston Patriots.
-Kapp led the BC Lions to their first Grey Cup Championship victory in 1964.
-With the Vikings, he led them to victory in the 1969 NFL Championship Game, the only league championship in team history.
-Kapp returned to his alma mater as head coach of the Golden Bears from 1982 to 1986.
-He was the general manager and president of the BC Lions in 1990.
+Joseph Robert Garcia Kapp (March 19, 1938 – May 8, 2023) was an American football quarterback, coach, and executive who played professionally for 12 seasons.
+Kapp spent the majority of his career with the BC Lions of the Canadian Football League (CFL) and the Minnesota Vikings of the National Football League (NFL).
+He is the only quarterback to start in the Super Bowl, Rose Bowl, and Grey Cup.

-Kapp is a member of the Canadian Football Hall of Fame, the BC Sports Hall of Fame, the BC Lions Wall of Fame, the College Football Hall of Fame, and the University of California Athletic Hall of Fame.
-Kapp's #22 jersey is one of eight numbers retired by the Lions.
-In November 2006, Kapp was voted to the Honour Roll of the CFL's top 50 players of the league's modern era by Canadian sports network TSN.
-Sports Illustrated once called him "The Toughest Chicano".
-Kapp is the only player to play quarterback in the Super Bowl, Rose Bowl, and the Grey Cup.
+Kapp played college football for the California Golden Bears, winning the Voit and Pop Warner trophies and earning first-team All-American honors in 1958 en route to an appearance in the 1959 Rose Bowl.
+He began his professional career with the Calgary Stampeders, where he spent two seasons before joining the Lions.
+During his six seasons with the Lions, he led the team to their first championship title in the 52nd Grey Cup while receiving the Jeff Nicklin Memorial Trophy and two All-Star selections.
+Kapp joined the Vikings in 1967, earning Pro Bowl honors two years later en route to a victory in the 1969 NFL Championship and the team's Super Bowl debut in Super Bowl IV.
+He signed with the Boston Patriots the following year, where he played his last season.

+After retiring as a player, Kapp returned to the Golden Bears as head coach, serving from 1982 to 1986 and winning Pac-10 Coach of the Year in his first season.
+He later returned to the Lions as general manager in 1990.
+Kapp was inducted to the Canadian Football Hall of Fame in 1984 and the College Football Hall of Fame in 2004.

 Early life

 Kapp was born in Santa Fe, New Mexico, to Florence García, of Mexican-American heritage, and Robert Kapp, of German descent.
-He was raised in California, in the San Fernando Valley and Salinas, where he played quarterback for Hart High School in Newhall, now a part of Santa Clarita.
+Kapp He was raised in California, in the San Fernando Valley and Salinas, where he played quarterback for Hart High School in Newhall, now a part of Santa Clarita.

 Kapp played college football at the University of California, Berkeley, where he led the California Golden Bears to a Pacific Coast Conference championship in 1958 and the Rose Bowl, where they lost to Iowa.
 This remains California's most recent Rose Bowl appearance.
 Kapp was named an All-American, and was also awarded the W. J. Voit Memorial Trophy in 1958 as the outstanding football player on the Pacific Coast.
 A two-sport athlete and fraternity member of Kappa Alpha Order in college, he also played on the basketball team and was a member of the 1956–57 and 1957–58 squads that won the Pacific Coast Conference championships.
 He earned a bachelor's degree in physical education from the university in 1959.
 Kapp held the UC Berkeley record for most rushing yards by a quarterback until Chase Garbers broke it in 2021.